 Teofilo Kisanji University is owned by the Moravian Church in Tanzania.
-Its origin is a Theological College established in the early 1960s.
-In 2004, the Moravian Church leaders decided to transform the Theological College into a University.
-The University was granted a certificate of Provisional Registra tion in April, 2006 and a Certificate of Full Registration in September 2007.
-In 2010, the University re ceived a signed charter and rules from the President of the United Republic of Tanzania.
+Its origin is a theological college established in the early 1960s.
+In 2004, the Moravian Church Leaders decided to transform the Theological College into a University.
+The University was granted a certificate of Provisional Registration in April, 2006 and a Certificate of Full Registration in September 2007.
+In 2010, the University received a signed charter and rules from the President of the United Republic of Tanzania.

 The University streamlined its academic programmes in the Academic year 2018//2019 in order to enhance efficiency by suspending some of the programmes in order to review them.
-Currently, the Uni versity has three faculties: the faculty of Humanities and Social Sciences which offers the Bachelor of Divinity degree, the Faculty of Education which has two programmes: Bachelor of Arts with Education and Bachelor of Languages; and the third is the Faculty of Science and Technology which was estab lished in 2012/2013.
-It has two programmes: Bachelor of Science with Education and Bachelor of Sci ence in Environmental studies.
+Currently, the University has three faculties: the faculty of Humanities and Social Sciences which offers the Bachelor of Divinity degree, the Faculty of Education which has two programmes: Bachelor of Arts with Education and Bachelor of Education Languages; and the third is the Faculty of Science and Technology which has two programmes: Bachelor of Science with Education and Bachelor of Science in Computer Science.

-The University also has the Directorate of Research, Consultancy and Post Graduate Studies which coordinates the University activities of research, consultancy.
-It is also responsible for postgraduate studies.
+The University also various units, the unit of Research, Consultancy and Publications; the Degrees unit, the Undergraduate Studies unit, the Quality Assurance unit, the Examination unit.
 The University is committed to producing quality graduates who are competent and of high integrity.
 This calls for all students who join TEKU to ensure that they work hard to achieve their goals and the Nation's goal of producing quality graduates to contribute effectively to the development of this nation.
 Each student has to adhere to policies and regulations as stipulated in this Prospectus, the University Charter, TEKUSO Constitution, and Students' by-Laws.
 TEKU has sufficient and appropriate infrastructure, resources, and competent academic and administrative staff to enable students study comfortably and efficiently.
 The hostels, are well furnished and accommodate many students at affordable rates.
 Therefore, the hostels offer very conducive living premises for our students.